Braided distributivity: Deriving Laplaza's requirements

 Another ten of Laplaza's conditions are included in our list, namely I (Fig.~10), V (Fig.~11), VI (Fig.~13), IX (Fig.~17), X and XII (Fig.~18), XIV (Fig.~16), XVIII (Fig.~14), XXI (Fig.~12), and XXIII (Fig.~15).

 Laplaza provides \cite[pages~35--36]{Laplaza} nine implications between his coherence conditions and, after proving them, points out on pages~40--41 how they can be used to reduce the number of coherence conditions.
-These results of Laplaza are, however, not enough to reduce all of his coherence conditions to ours, and there are two reasons for this.
+These results of Laplaza are, however, not enough to reduce all of his requirements to ours, and there are two reasons for this.

 First, some of Laplaza's implications depend on the coherence assumptions for $\oplus$ and $\otimes$ individually.
-Although we have the same coherence assumptions for $\oplus$, we do not have the symmetry condition for $\gamma^\otimes$.
+Although we have the same requirements for $\oplus$, we do not have the symmetry requirement for $\gamma^\otimes$.
 We must therefore verify, in our setting with only braided $\otimes$, the implications that Laplaza obtains using symmetric $\otimes$.
 This affects the four items 3, 4, 5, and 9 in Laplaza's list of implications, so we must verify those four implications.

-Second, Laplaza's list requires (the second item labeled 3 on page~41) at least two of conditions XVI, XVII, and XVIII; he has shown (item~7 on page~35, which uses only additive coherence) that any two of these three imply the remaining one.
-We have assumed only one of the three, namely condition~XVIII (our Sequential Distribution $2\otimes0$, Figure~14).
-So we should show that condition~XVIII suffices to imply both conditions~XVI and XVII.
+Second, Laplaza's list needs (the second item labeled 3 on page~41) at least two of requirements XVI, XVII, and XVIII; he has shown (item~7 on page~35, which uses only additive coherence) that any two of these three imply the remaining one.
+We have assumed only one of the three, namely requirement~XVIII (our Sequential Distribution $2\otimes0$, Figure~14).
+So we should show that requirement~XVIII suffices to imply both requirements~XVI and XVII.
 Of course, we need only show that XVIII implies one of XVI and XVII, because then Laplaza's proof gives us the remaining one.

 So we have five implications to verify; we begin with the two easiest ones.
-Laplaza's proofs for implications 5 and 9 use coherence for $\otimes$ only in the form that, for any $X$, the three isomorphisms $X1\cong X$ given by
+Laplaza's proofs for implications 5 and 9 use requirements for $\otimes$ only in the form that, for any $X$, the three isomorphisms $X1\cong X$ given by

 all coincide.
-This instance of coherence does not require symmetry; it is a consequence of the hexagon conditions, obtainable by replacing two of the three elements in those conditions by 1 (see \cite[Proposition~1]{JS1} or \cite[Proposition~2.1]{JS2}).
+This instance of coherence does not need symmetry; it is a consequence of the hexagon conditions, obtainable by replacing two of the three objects in those conditions by 1 (see \cite[Proposition~1]{JS1} or \cite[Proposition~2.1]{JS2}).

 The remaining three implications, namely

 require more work, as follows.
 In each case, we shall first write down the desired conclusion in the form of a diagram that we want to commute.
 As before, if we ignore the directions of the arrows, these diagrams will be simple cycles, and their commutativity is to be understood as explained above in terms of the isomorphisms represented by paths in the cycles.
 We shall then gradually transform the desired diagram into equivalent formulations until we reach a formulation that is known to be true.